Table of Contents

 The main difference between psoriatic arthritis and rheumatoid arthritis is the pattern of joint involvement, where it is distal in the former.
 Bone proliferation is only seen in seronegative spondyloarthropathies, including psoriatic arthritis, but not in rheumatoid arthritis.

 A pencil and cup appearance of an involved joint is more common in seronegative spondyloarthropathies but is not specific.
 The distal involvement of the phalanges with sclerosis, enthesitis, periostitis and soft tissue swelling in the feet is specific for psoriatic arthritis.
 This radiographic pattern is known as ivory phalanx.

 Involvement of the spine, sacroiliac joints, knees, elbows and ankles is also seen in psoriatic arthritis.
 Vertebral body squaring is not seen in psoriatic arthritis.

 Reactive arthritis is also known as Reiter syndrome.
-This is a sterile inflammatory arthritis that follows an enteric or urogenital infection.
+This is sterile inflammatory arthritis that follows an enteric or urogenital infection.
 Patients with reactive arthritis typically have urethritis, conjunctivitis and are positive for HLA-B27.

 The radiographic picture of reactive arthritis is very similar to psoriatic arthritis.
-Bone erosions, bone proliferation, periostitis and enthesitis are all seen in reactive arthritis.
+Bone erosions, bone proliferation, periostitis, and enthesitis are all seen in reactive arthritis.
 The involvement of the lower limbs is more common than the upper limbs.